NextExpense/NextExpense.github.io/Home.md

 # About

 A simple way to track and manage expenses from your mobile device.
 Instantly scan and upload receipts with one click.
-Log expense history and track your expenses with great detail.
+Access to an in depth breakdown of your expenses.
 Generate reports with data tailord to your needs.

-&nbsp;

-&nbsp;

 &nbsp;

 &nbsp;

 #### Contact Us